The Crime of “Housebreaking” in Nevada

 Our caring Las Vegas, Nevada criminal defense lawyers understand how unfair police and prosecutors can be when it comes to trying to prevent squatting.
 But we fight back just as hard.

-To schedule your free consultation, fill out the form on this page or call us at 702-DEFENSE (702-333-3673).
+To schedule your free consultation, fill out the form on this page or call us.
 An experienced lawyer will get back to you promptly to discuss your case and the best defense to your Nevada housebreaking charges.

 - NRS 205.0813(1).